 Use Strong Passwords

 Make every password unique, at least twelve characters long and include at least one special character.
-Ideally, choose a password made of uppercase, lowercase and special characters, which contain no personal info
+Ideally, choose a password made of uppercase, lowercase and special characters, which contain no personal information.

 When Allegacy sends you an email, we always include the last four digits of your Member Number in the upper right corner (example, xxxx1234).
 If an email seems suspicious, you can contact us to verify its legitimacy.